Rudra00codes/RandomWalk/README.md

 ./RandomWalk.exe
 ```

-The program will open a window where a pixel moves randomly, leaving a colorful trail.
+The program will open a window where a pixel moves randomly, leaving a colourful trail.
 When you close the window, the generated pattern will be saved as `pattern.bmp` in the current directory.

 ## SDL2 Resources 📚
 - Official SDL2 Website: [libsdl.org](https://www.libsdl.org/)